-Most public interest employers are looking for students and graduates who have a demonstrated commitment to service.
-Involving yourself in public interest work while still a law student will not only give you exposure to what kinds of things public interest attorneys do, but it will also prove to employers that you are committed to this kind of work.
-There are many opportunities to do public interest work while enrolled at Carolina Law.
+Most public interest and government employers are looking for students and graduates who have a demonstrated commitment to service, and who are mission driven.
+Involving yourself in public interest work while still a law student will not only give you exposure to what kinds of things public interest and government attorneys do, but it will also prove to employers that you are committed to this kind of work.
+There are many opportunities to do public interest and government work while enrolled at Carolina Law.

 Most of the student organizations at Carolina Law have a public service component to their activities and some focus purely on public interest areas.
 A complete list of student organizations can be seen at http://studentorgs.law.unc.edu/.
 Specifically dedicated to public interest law, the Carolina Public Interest Law Organization (C-PILO) raises money each year for summer public interest grants through several fundraisers, including a pledge drive, its annual Auction and Benefit, and Jammin’ for Justice, a student/faculty spring concert.